xigxog/kubefox/docs/quickstart.md

     virtualenv.kubefox.xigxog.io/qa created
     ```

-Now you'll deploy the app.
-The following command will build the component's OCI
+Next, deploy the `hello-world` app.
+The `publish` command builds the component's
-images, load them onto the kind cluster, and deploy them to a KubeFox platform.
+OCI images, loads them onto the kind cluster, and deploys the app to the KubeFox
-The first run might take some time as it needs to download dependencies, but
+platform.
+The initial run might take some time as it downloads dependencies, but
-future runs should be much faster.
-Remember, you can add the `--verbose` flag
+subsequent runs will be faster.
+Optionally add the the `--verbose` flag for
-for extra output if you want to see what's going on behind the scenes.
+extra output.

 ```{ .shell .copy }
 fox publish main --wait 5m